ipfs/js-datastore-pubsub/README.md

 Arguments:

-- `key` (Buffer): a key representing a unique identifier of the object to publish.
+- `key` (Uint8Array): a key representing a unique identifier of the object to publish.

 Returns `Promise<void>`